Champions League & Europa League Betting Offers and Free Bets 2021

 Automatic qualification is dependent on the UEFA coefficient ranking of that countries league combined with league position.

-The remaining 6 places are made up from the qualifying rounds.
-Qualification takes place in two steams.
-The Champions stream is a knock out between the league winners of the 14th to 54th UEFA ranked league, these enter between the 1st round to the third round based on UEFA rankings.
-The remaining 6 teams in this path after the third round enter then the play-off round.
+The Champions stream is a knock out between the league winners of the 11th to 55th UEFA ranked league, these enter between the 1st round to the third round based on UEFA rankings.
+The remaining 10 teams in this path after the third round enter then the play-off round to decide the five places from this path.

 The play-off is therefore made up of:

-- Champions of teams ranked 12th & 13th (this year being Austria & Czech Republic)
+- Champions of teams ranked 11th – 13th

 - 6 teams from the champions stream